Unrud/init-headphone/README.md

 **There are packages for [Arch Linux](https://aur.archlinux.org/packages/init-headphone/), [Fedora](https://github.com/letitz/init-headphone/releases) and [Ubuntu](https://github.com/Unrud/init-headphone-ubuntu/releases)**

 ## Supported models
+This list is subject to change.
+If the headphone jack is not working after suspend, the model is probably supported.

 ```x is used as wildcard```
 * N151SD/N155SD/N170SD/N150SC/N151SC/N155SC
 * P15xSM-A/P17xSM-A Series